abrar2030/PayNext/README.md

 ## Introduction

-Readify is a sophisticated e-commerce platform designed for the online sale and purchase of books.
-Built using the Java Spring Boot framework, this application provides a comprehensive suite of features aimed at enhancing the user experience, from browsing through an extensive catalog of books to executing purchases.
+Readify is a sophisticated e-commerce platform designed for the online sale and purchase of payments.
+Built using the Java Spring Boot framework, this application provides a comprehensive suite of features aimed at enhancing the user experience, from browsing through an extensive catalog of payments to executing purchases.

 ## Table of Contents